Tywacol/EPFL_imhof/README.md

 ```bash
 java Main osmFile.osm.gz, hgtFile.hgt, botLeftLon, botLeftLat, topRightLong, topRightLat, rDpi, output_name
 ```
-osmFile : the compressed data corresponding to the desired area.
+*osmFile.osm.gz* : the compressed data corresponding to the desired area.
 To create one go to <www.openstreetmap.org>, chose the location and the dimensions than click the export button.

 Note : since a single .hgt file can contains data for a square of 1 of longitude and 1 of lattitude, the latittude and longitude of the area you chosen must be contained within 1 of each other.
 Example: the coordinate for interlaken are
 7.7248 -> 7.994 in longitude and 46.6348 -> 46.7377 in latitude, it's in N46E007.hgt.
 Here 6.9999 -> 7.994 wouldn't work.